| | The BeginningIt was back in December

 of antennae (aerials), they could capture and retransmit signals

 from anywhere on Earth.
+Speech and musicBut this was still only

 using Morse code.
 Could the wireless signals carry the human voice